 -

-Fireworks: Fireworks were held, but contents unknown.
+Fireworks: Fireworks were performed but the details are unknown.

 -